chef/chef-web-docs/content/resources/chef_gem/_index.md

   ruby_type: String, Array
   required: false
   description_list:
-  - markdown: 'Optional.
-The URL, or list of URLs, at which the gem package is
+  - markdown: Optional.
+The URL, or list of URLs, at which the gem package is located.

-      located.
-This list is added to the source configured in

-      `Chef::Config[:rubygems_url]` (see also include_default_source) to

-      construct the complete list of rubygems sources.
-Users in an

-      ''airgapped'' environment should set `Chef::Config[:rubygems_url]` to

-      their local RubyGems mirror.'
+      This list is added to the source configured in `Chef::Config[:rubygems_url]` (see also include_default_source) to construct the complete list of rubygems sources.
+Users in an 'airgapped' environment should set Chef::Config[:rubygems_url] to their local RubyGems mirror.
 - property: timeout
   ruby_type: String, Integer
   required: false